Guide

 Arabica

 Arabica is the most common choice in specialty coffee.
 It usually offers more sweetness, acidity, aroma and flavor range than Robusta.
-Depending on origin and processing, Arabica can taste floral, citrusy, berry-like, chocolatey, nutty, caramel-like or winey.
+Depending on where it grows and how it is processed, Arabica can taste floral, citrusy, berry-like, chocolatey, nutty, caramel-like or winey.

 Arabica StrengthPractical Meaning